Improve productivity while working from home using these easy yet effective hacks

 15. Think about air circulation

-To avoid this “thick head” feeling behind the computer, use a desk or ceiling fan like this one and open the window occasionally to refresh the air.
+To avoid this “stuffy” feeling behind the computer, use a desk or ceiling fan like this one and open the window occasionally to refresh the air.

 16. Discuss the rules and expectations with everyone who is at home

-If you have friends or acquaintances who call you at any time, consider how your boss would react if you did it at work.
-So, turn off your phone and notify your loved ones when you have a free moment.
+If you have friends or acquaintances who call you at any time, think about how your boss would react if you took personal calls at the office.

-Literally, pretend you’re not at home.
-Furthermore, you should disregard, for example, the (home) phone ringing.
-Lock the door, turn off the doorbell, and set the phone on silent mode.
+In a sense, act as if you’re not at home.
+Also, consider ignoring the home phone.
+Lock the door, turn off the doorbell, and put your phone on silent mode.

 17. Use technology to connect with colleagues

-We can still share files, documents, and spreadsheets, and we can also share comments, thanks to cloud-based technology.
+We can still exchange files, documents, and spreadsheets, and thanks to cloud-based technology, we can also share comments.

-However, it’s still important to set boundaries when working online, which brings us to the next point: daily planning and priorities.
+However, it’s crucial to set boundaries when working online, which leads us to the next point: daily planning and priorities.

 18. Limit your time spent on social media

-Furthermore, there are useful apps like Circle or Moment that can help you limit your screen time on specific apps.
-Log out of all social media and email accounts.
+Also, there are helpful apps like Circle or Moment that can help you limit your screen time on specific apps.
+Consider logging out of all your social media and email accounts.

-Social media and incoming emails are two of the most appealing features.
-The simplest solution to improving productivity while working from home is to simply log out.
+Social media and incoming emails can be quite tempting distractions.
+The simplest way to boost your productivity while working from home is to just log out.

-If you don’t, you’ll find yourself interrupting your thought process by responding to emails or scrolling through social media every now and then.
+If you don’t, you might end up breaking your focus by constantly checking and responding to emails or scrolling through social media.

 19. If you have the option to take it more freely, do it